-Coastline Paradox is a multimedia installation of video and sculptures held at the end of the 2016 Wellington Asia Residency Exchange (WARE) programme.
+Coastline Paradox is a multimedia installation exhibition of video and sculptures held at the end of the 2016 Wellington Asia Residency Exchange (WARE) programme.
 It is a study of beach ridges uplifted by successive earthquakes at Turakirae Head Scientific Reserve located on the south coast of Wellington, Aotearoa NZ.
-The site is “measured” in different ways, from empirical to subjective.
+The site is “measured” in different ways, calling attention to a nonsensical position of empirical subjectivity.

 The title Coastline Paradox refers to a term used to describe the contradiction between the conceptual and physical presence of the land/sea border, in that there can never be an exact mapping and measurement of coast.
 This mathematical conundrum is addressed in throughout the work, testing the strengths and weaknesses of scientific inquiry.